-A representative of Onni will guide you through a home orientation.
-At this time, any items needing attention will be identified and listed on the Pre-Occupancy Report and signed by both parties.
+Next, a representative of The Onni Group of Companies will guide you through a home orientation.
+At this time, any items needing attention will be identified and listed on the Pr-Occupancy Report and signed by both parties.

 Year end Service Request